grayodesa/terminal42/wp-content/plugins/the-events-calendar/readme.txt

 == Changelog ==

+= [4.0.7] 2016-03-02 =

+* Fix - Resolve display issues on templates with Jetpack and a few themes
+* Fix - Mobile breakpoints on month view working with custom breakpoints
+* Fix - Reordering Venue and Organizer metadata no longer breaks titles
+* Fix - Prevented notices from happening when using `the_title` filter
+* Fix - iCal links now will respect categories on the first page
+* Fix - Prevent third-party bugs with SEO plugins when inserting events programmatically
+* Fix - Organizer information is showing up again correctly
+* Fix - Modified the add-on license validation method to better explain what is happening
+* Fix - Description on mobile views now have the correct class attribute on HTML
+* Fix - Added missing semicolon on the list navigation for "&laquo"

+= [4.0.6] 2016-02-17 =

+* Tweak - Adjust injection of event data into the_content from priority 10 to 9 for better 3rd-party plugin compatibility
+* Tweak - Change mobile month view selector to load event details below the calendar for better theme compatibility
+* Tweak - Better handling of edge cases on the post_excerpt for List View
+* Tweak - Removal of generic CSS classes like `.updated` and `.published`
+* Fix - Prevent Notices from appearing when using `tribe_get_organizer()`
+* Fix - Make HTML Single Event Pages valid
+* Fix - Numeric named categories URLs are now fully working
+* Fix - Event Title now Accepts HTML on Tooltips
+* Fix - Licenses Tab now will work with `DISALLOW_FILE_MODS` (Props to Sun for spotting and fixing this)

+= [4.0.5] 2016-01-15 =

+* Security - Security fix with Venues and Organizers (props to grantdayjames for reporting this!)

+= [4.0.4] 2015-12-23 =

+* Tweak - Including the latest embedded Event Tickets release for backward compatibility

+= [4.0.3] 2015-12-22 =

+* Tweak - Adjust single-event.php template to allow the "Time" title and content to be filterable (Props to Sitecrafting for highlighting this issue!)
+* Fix - Resolved issue with an overly escaped Event Category edit URL that prevented editing categories (Thanks to Ian for the first report of this issue!)
+* Fix - Fixed issue where clicking on columns on the Events listed in the Admin Dashboard were ALWAYS sorted by Event start/end date before sorting by the column selected (Cheers to Corrado for bringing this to our attention!)

+= [4.0.2] 2015-12-16 =

+* Tweak - Adding better support for non-numeric cost values on events (Props to Mirja for highlighting this!)
+* Tweak - Avoid notice level errors when advanced events list widget settings are saved (Thank you Johan for reporting the issue!)
+* Tweak - Improve messaging in the same-slug warning message (Thanks to Simon for bringing this to our attention!)
+* Tweak - Hook to Event Tickets to inject event dates into ticket emails
+* Tweak - Adding better support for default venues (Props to Karly for noting this!)
+* Tweak - Improve handling of internationalized slugs (Cheers to Oliver for the help!)
+* Fix - Ensure the past events list displays the correct events when accessed via ajax (Thank you Jesse for highlighting this!)
+* Fix - Support ordering by venue/organizer within event queries (Thank you Doug for bringing this to our attention!)
+* Fix - Fixed issue where events with the same date/time would sometimes be excluded from single-event navigation (Cheers to JeremyEnglert for the tip!)
+* Fix - Resolved issue where events set with the explicit cost of 0 were not showing as "Free" (Thank you terrizsolo for reporting this!)
+* Fix - Fixed bug where the datepicker in Twenty Sixteen was really ugly
+* Fix - Fixed bug where using Quick Edit on events caused the table columns in the event list to become jumbled on save (Props to A K for the report!)
+* Fix - Resolved bug where category links sometimes included event category 1 (Thank you Anthony for the original report of this problem!)
+* Fix - Fixed a settings page URL (Props to Kristy for the heads up!)

+= [4.0.1] 2015-12-10 =

+* Tweak - Add a warning message for major updates
+* Tweak - For SEO reasons, use an h1 for the title rather than an h2 (props to wpexplorer for this fix)
+* Tweak - Target the calendar view grid in JS using a simpler selector
+* Fix - Resolved WP 4.4 related fatal on the Nav Menu page that prevented the admin footer from rendering/enqueuing JS
+* Fix - Resolved bug where visiting /events/upcoming could sometimes result in an infinite redirect loop
+* Fix - Removed `wp_trim_excerpt` and use only it's powers, fixing the excerpt problem
+* Fix - Fixed bug where the mobile calendar view did not display the date for the date being viewed
+* Fix - Fixed bug where the admin toolbar's Events > Import > CSV did not link to the CSV importer page
+* Fix - Fixed issue where the events list in the admin dashboard were not ordered in an intuitive manner
+* Fix - Resolved bug where sorting by event category or tag resulted in an error
+* Fix - Fixed bug where full event content text was displayed where excerpts should have been displayed
+* Fix - Resolved issue where events imported via CSV were excluded from single event navigation
+* Fix - Fixed bug where /events/list would sometimes 404 on a new install
+* Fix - Resolved bug where multiday all-day events displayed the end date as one day later than it should be when the End of Day Cut-off was set to something other than 12am
+* Fix - Timezone handling fixed within generated iCal feeds

 = [4.0] 2015-12-02 =

 * Security - A TON of escaping was added to our codebase thanks to the efforts of the always-helpful Andy Fragen (@afragen)